 Where the design community meets.

-Seattle Interface Prototyper / Designer Joined about 6 years ago Joe has invited Carlos Santiago
+Seattle Interface Prototyper / Designer Joined almost 9 years ago Joe has invited Carlos Santiago

 I've been working as Product and UX Design at Discovery Education remotely for over 2 years now.
 If you have any additional questions let me know.